education.vic.gov.au

 Summary

-- Career education funding is provided to Victorian government secondary schools including specialist schools and English language schools, to provide career education activities to all students in Years 7 to 12.
+• Career Education Funding is provided to Victorian government secondary schools including specialist schools and English language schools, to supplement the delivery of career education activities to all students in Years 7 to 12.

-- Schools must complete a series of steps to support the career pathways of students leaving school without completing Year 12, including convening a formal exit interview with a career practitioner or other relevant staff member.
+• Schools must complete a series of steps to support the career pathways of students leaving school without completing Year 12, including convening a formal exit interview with a career practitioner and/or other relevant staff member.

 Details

-Career education funding supports Victorian government secondary schools, including specialist schools and English language schools, to provide career education activities to all students in Years 7 to 12.
+Career education funding supports Victorian government secondary schools, including specialist schools and English language schools, to supplement the delivery of career education activities to all students in Years 7 to 12.

 Importance of career education